-Malformations in the uterus that develop during embryonic life are known as congenital anomalies of the uterus.
+Congenital anomalies of the uterus are the malformations in the uterus that develop during embryonic life.
 A uterine anomaly is when a woman’s uterus develops differently when in the womb.
 Less than 5% of women have congenital anomalies of the uterus, however, it has been observed that 25% of women who experienced miscarriage or preterm delivery have a congenital uterine anomaly.

-Normally, the development of the female reproductive occurs from the Mullerian ducts.
-These are a pair of organs found in the female baby when she is in her mother’s womb.
+Normally, the development of the female reproductive tract i.e. oviduct, uterus, cervix and upper vagina occurs from the Mullerian ducts.
+These are a pair of organs found in the female foetus when she is in her mother’s womb.
 From each of the Mullerian ducts, one fallopian tube and half of the uterus develop.
 These go on to fuse later on and form one organ with paired fallopian tubes.
 When this procedure doesn’t occur normally, defects and anomalies form in the uterus.

 There are various types of congenital uterine anomalies, including –